 ;; For buildsets (zuul-get-buildsets :change "300203") ;; For builds (zuul-get-builds :change "300203")

-A list of builds, or buildsets, can be passed as input to the
+A query to retrieve builds or buildsets can be provided as input to the

 zuul-open-build-log in order to view a specific build log.